I Was Hit by a Car: Pedestrian Accidents 101

 How Severe Are Injuries of Pedestrians Involved in Motor Vehicle Crashes?

-Pedestrian motor vehicle accidents can range in severity from as little as a scratch or as serious as death.
+Pedestrian motor vehicle accidents can range in severity from as little as a scratch to as serious as death.
 There are extra variables that can dramatically impact the severity of the accident.

 According to the CDC’s Pedestrian Safety Data, nearly half (47%) of all pedestrian accidents that resulted in death involved alcohol consumption by the pedestrian and/or the driver.